Resource quantification for programming low-depth quantum circuits: Bounds for quantum memory complexity of programming low-depth circuits

 \section{Bounds for quantum memory complexity of programming low-depth circuits}

-Having discussed the hardness of recovering the information of general unitaries from the quantum register in the programming scheme, we are also concerned about how large the register should be to realize approximate programmability.
-Precisely, we utilize the program states $\ket{\psi_{P, U}}$ [c.f.
-Section \ref{sec:gateComplexityProgramming}] to encode the parallel queries to $\mathcal{U}$, henceforth store it in the quantum memory before we ever call the processor to program the unitary.
+Having discussed the hardness of recovering information about general unitaries from the quantum register in the programming scheme, we are also concerned with how large the register should be to achieve approximate programmability.
+Precisely, we utilize the program states $\ket{\psi_{P, U}}$ [cf. Section~\ref{sec:gateComplexityProgramming}] to encode the parallel queries to $\mathcal{U}$, henceforth store them in the quantum memory before we ever call the processor to program the unitary.
 Mathematically, the \textit{program dimension} $d_P$ is defined as the dimension of the subspace where the program states are supported:

 where $\overline{\Span}$ is the closure of the spanned subspace.
 This identity quantifies the (quantum) memory capacity required to store these quantum states.
 If we restrict to approximate programmability, there is a finite set of program states, and thus we can remove the closure operation.
 Equivalently, the base-2 logarithm of the dimension $c_P = \log_2 d_P$, or the \textit{program cost}, quantifies how many qubits are needed in the memory, which is the main figure of merit of \cite{Kubicki2019, YuxiangOptimal2020, Gschwendtner2021programmabilityof, yoshida2025quantumadvantagestorageretrieval}.
-Although prior works have reported either upper and lower bounds for the program cost \cite{ProbabilisticUniversalProcessor2002, MBQComp2007, AsymptoticTeleporation2008, Kubicki2019, YuxiangOptimal2020, Gschwendtner2021programmabilityof, Muguruza2024portbasedstate, yoshida2025quantumadvantagestorageretrieval}, they are non-trivial only when the quantum circuit resides on a constant number of qubits, \ie, $N = O(1)$.
+Although prior works have reported either upper and lower bounds for the program cost \cite{ProbabilisticUniversalProcessor2002, MBQComp2007, AsymptoticTeleporation2008, Kubicki2019, YuxiangOptimal2020, Gschwendtner2021programmabilityof, Muguruza2024portbasedstate, yoshida2025quantumadvantagestorageretrieval}, they are non-trivial only when the quantum circuit resides on a constant number of qubits, \ie, $N = \mathcal{O}(1)$.
 However, low-depth quantum circuits often extend their registers to preserve their computational power \cite{Bravyi2018}.
 Therefore, we will instead derive the bounds in the large $N$ regime, while the feasible programming error $\epsilon$ yields a lower bound related to the circuit architecture.